int128/parallel-test-action/README.md

 ## Getting Started

-Here is an example workflow to run tests in parallel.
+Here are example workflows to run tests in parallel.

+### Jest

 ```yaml
 on: